LeeSamanthaa/Building-BankEase/Building_BankEase-main/README.md

 ## Information regarding other directories

 1. **team_AI**
-   - Contains work done by collaborators wrt to insights, recommendations, and fraud models.
+   - Contains work done by collaborators on insights, recommendations, and fraud models.
-    A subset of this work has already been incorporated into bankease_agentic_app directory.
-Not used for running the Bankease agentic app.
+    A subset of this work has already been incorporated into the bankease_agentic_app directory and not used for running the Bankease agentic app.

 ---